 - The CDC stated that over four years, physical overexertion was the second leading cause of employees not being able to work

-- Furthermore, Healthline suggests overworking leads to poor diet, lack of hydration, and overall poor health.
+- Furthermore, research suggests that overworking leads to poor diet, lack of hydration, and overall poor health.

 With that said, it’s essential to keep a strong work ethic, but it’s equally as important to take some time off and escape the hustle and bustle.

 What sounds relaxing to you?
 Perhaps a holiday in the jungles of Costa Rica?
 The beaches of Barbados?
 Or the restaurants of Italy?
 Either way, a vacation can get you into a positive mindset and get you ready for hard work once you return.